MichaelH10991/Bands/README.md

 # Bands I have seen

-This idea kind of started as something I could bring together for me and my friends.
-We were slowly forgetting what bands we had seen, where we had seen them and when.
-So I came up with this website, a place thats not difficult to get to, one that loads quickly and doesn't require any downloading of excel spreadsheets or uploading of any stuff to some sharepoint.

-This site is limited in functionality but the concept is there, it is also a platform for me to mess about with ideas and general coding stuff so dont take it seriously.

-If you want to mess about with it yourself, tear it down and laugh at my mistakes... go ahead... here's how to do it;
+This project is mostly a learning thing and a place to practice and break things whilst also being a functional solution to a relatively mundaine problem.

 # Steps

-- `git clone the repo`
+- `git clone git@github.com:MichaelH10991/Bands.git`
 - `npm install`

-To run the application on its own, run;
+To run the application in development mode, run;

-- `nodemon server.js`
-  > (use nodemon to run the server if you're going to be changing stuff)
+- `npm run dev`

-To run the application with the database, run;
+then run the database

-- `sh ./utils/start.sh`
+- `mongod`

 ## Set up mongoDB